cran-task-views/ClinicalTrials/ClinicalTrials.md

     to three level of nesting.
 Power simulations that are flexible allowing the specification of missing data, unbalanced designs, and different random error distributions are built into the package.
+-   `r pkg("TrialSize", priority = "core")` This package has
+    more than 80 functions from the book *Sample Size Calculations in Clinical Research* (Chow & Wang & Shao, 2007, 2nd ed., Chapman &Hall/CRC).
 -   `r pkg("UnifiedDoseFinding")` In many phase I trials, the design goal is to find the dose associated with a certain target toxicity rate.
 In some trials, the goal can be to find the dose with